Rory McIlroy and Lando Norris Honoured at Star-Studded Laureus World Sports Awards in Madrid

 Key Developments

 In a video message, McIlroy described completing the career Grand Slam as "incredibly emotional," acknowledging the long pursuit, near misses, setbacks, and questions that preceded it.
 "Winning the Masters was a career moment I will carry with me forever," he said.
 "It's special to have that year recognised by Laureus."
+The award was greeted with enormous pride in Northern Ireland, where McIlroy has long been one of the most celebrated sporting figures.

 Why It Matters

 The double recognition for McIlroy and Norris underscores the remarkable depth of British and Irish sporting talent at the elite level.
-McIlroy's Masters victory in 2025 was one of the most emotionally resonant moments in golf history, while Norris's F1 title marked a new era for British motorsport.
-Both athletes have become significant cultural figures in the UK and Ireland, inspiring a new generation of young sportspeople.
+McIlroy's Masters victory in 2025 was one of the most emotionally resonant moments in golf history — a story of perseverance, self-belief, and the refusal to be defined by past near-misses that captured the imagination of sports fans far beyond the golf world.
+Norris's F1 title, meanwhile, marked a new era for British motorsport and demonstrated that McLaren's patient rebuild has produced a team capable of competing at the very highest level.

 What's Next

-Sources: RTΓ Sport; Sky Sports; BBC Sport
+Sources: Laureus.com; RTÉ Sport; BBC Sport